abhipats/videographFX-secondP/README.md

 # videographFX-secondP
 This is my second project using html and CSS.
-It is home page for a videographer client who can show their packages for videography to their client and his intrested client also can get a free cosult regarding videography by feeling a form attached in website.
+It is a home page for a videographer client who can show their packages for videography to their client.
+His intrested client also can get a free consult regarding videography by feeling a form attached in website.